Section 128(a) – Brownfields Program

 - Develop cleanup standards

-You can find the current public record of Brownfields sites our department is working on by clicking KTO Tribal Response Program Public Record (20 August 2018).
+You can find the current public record of Brownfields sites the Environmental Department is working on by clicking this link- KTO Tribal Response Program Public Record (2 June 2020)

 Written by: Sabine E. Martin, Ph.D., P.G.